cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 As a reminder, we've created a new MySQL user named `opacuser` and a new database for `opacuser` that is called `opacdb`.
 When we run the `show databases` command as the `opacuser` user, we should see the `opacdb` database.
 Note below that I use the `-p` option when logging back into MySQL as the `opacuser`.
-This instructs MySQL to request the password for this user, it is required.
+This instructs MySQL to request the password for this user.

+**NOTE:** When prompoted to enter your MySQL user password, nothing will appear on the screen as you type (no characters, dots, or asterisks), but your keystrokes are still begin recorded.
+Just type the password and press Enter.

 ```
 mysql -u opacuser -p